 How To Defend Against Pass-The-Hash

-There are a few techniques that make my life as a pentester (and, of course, any other unauthorized user) much harder.
+There are a few techniques that make my job to perform penentration tests (and, of course, any other unauthorized user) much harder.

 - Microsoft LAPS

 The best technique to mitigate the "local administrator" PTH attack is to use Microsoft's Local Administrator Password Solution (LAPS) on all servers and workstations.
 It's a free tool from Microsoft designed to make attacks like these useless, at least for the local administrator account.
 It's an Active Directory add-on that works by changing the local administrator account password at a user specified interval and with user specified length and character settings.
 It then stores that password in Active Directory attributes.
 The next blog post will have more information on how to install it and best practices for using it.

 Turn off the Domain/Enterprise Admin (DA) accounts.
 Disable them.
 Re-enable them when needed; then, disable them again.
 Even in small networks, not everyone needs to have admin credentials.
 As a matter of fact, NO ONE needs to have full administrative credentials 100% of the time.
 If a DA account is needed full time, investigate as to why that is.
 Managed Service Accounts (MSA) were introduced in Windows 2008 R2 to allow specific services to be ran, and the password changes automatically.
 MSAs were designed to be a replacement for the local accounts or the DA service accounts that so many of us were guilty of creating, then forgetting about.
 That password for that DA service account might be 64 characters long, but if I can get the hash for it, I don't need to crack it.

 Now, this particular remedy tends to be a proverbial "thorn in the side" because of the effort it takes to implement, but in the event that you experience a compromise on your network, it will save you tons of grief.
 You can thank me later.